tomatolog/manticore/docs/12_sphinxconf_options_reference/indexer_program_configuration_options/maxiops.rst

 (reads or writes) per any given second.
 A value of 0 means that no limit is imposed.

-``indexer`` can cause b.htmls of intensive disk I/O during indexing, and it might desired to limit its disk activity (and keep something for other programs running on the same machine, such as ``searchd``).
+``indexer`` can cause bursts of intensive disk I/O during indexing, and it might desired to limit its disk activity (and keep something for other programs running on the same machine, such as ``searchd``).
 I/O throttling helps to do that.
 It works by enforcing a minimum guaranteed